coltj5-jav/coltj5-jav.github.io/content/The Illusion of Progress.md

 ---
-title: The Real Secret to Trust
+title: The Illusion of Progress
 date: 2025-12-14
 tags: [psychology, business, "working with teams"]